cysouw/diathesis/text/c01_introduction.md

 ### Apparitivantikausativ (*aussehen/(er)scheinen/wirken + Partizip*)

 The ~~Apparitivantikausativ~~ (see [@sec:participles-aussehen-anticausative] and subsequent sections) is constructed with one of the light verbs *aussehen*, *scheinen*, *erscheinen* and *wirken* with a participle.
-The retention of the original agent as a prepositional phrase seems to be impossible, so this diathesis is probably classified as an anticausative here.
+The retention of the original agent as a prepositional phrase seems to be impossible, so this diathesis is classified as an anticausative here.

 ::: ex
 a.
 Der Pförtner schließt die Tür.